The workplace can often trigger feelings of anxiety; and learning how to manage these feelings can be difficult to master, es

 No-one wants to hire a workaholic with no life outside of the office, and someone who has pursued passions and interests out of work or alongside their studies will be able to offer a number of transferable soft skills.

 Whatever hobbies you choose to mention, the fact that you are able to discuss them will indicate that you are enthusiastic, dedicated and adaptable – skills that will be beneficial to any business.
 Take a look at 11 free online courses to help you upskill.

 As well as demonstrating that you’re a well-balanced individual, the hobbies and interests you choose to talk about will signify particular soft skills.
-These might include:

 Often, employers will ask you about your hobbies to assess whether you would be a good culture fit for their company.